Get Answers | FAQ

 Do all hearing aids work the same way?

 Digital aids convert soundwaves into numerical codes, similar to the binary code of a computer, before amplifying them.
-Virtually all the music you hear today has been digitized.
-In hearing aids, the aid can be specially programmed to amplify some frequencies more than others.
-Digital circuits gives a hearing professional more flexibility in programming the aid to a user’s needs and to certain listening environments.
-These aids also can be programmed to focus on sounds coming from a specific direction using tiny directional microphones built into housing.
+Because the code also includes information about a sound’s pitch or loudness, the aid can be specially programmed to amplify some frequencies more than others.
+Digital circuitry gives a hearing professional more flexibility in adjusting the aid to a user’s needs and to certain listening environments.
+These aids also can be programmed to focus on sounds coming from a specific direction.
+Digital circuitry can be used in all types of hearing aids.

 Which hearing aid will work best for me?

-We work with you to select a hearing aid that best suits your lifestyle and needs, and that also fits your budget.
-Style and circuits can affect cost and the most expensive hearing aid may not always be the best suited device for you.
-A person who spends the day at home watching TV has different needs than someone in the work force who attends meetings and uses technology.
-We will not sell you features you don’t want or need.
+You and your hearing professional should work together to select a hearing aid that best suits your lifestyle and needs, and that also fits your budget.
+Style and features can affect cost and the most expensive hearing aid may not always be the best suited device for you.

 A hearing aid will not restore your normal hearing.
-Using hearing aids takes some getting used to.
-With practice and our guidance, however, hearing aids will improve your life and get you back into the conversations, enjoying the laughter, re-connecting with family and friends.
-You will want to wear your hearing aid regularly, so we help you to select one that is convenient and easy for you to use.
+With practice, however, a hearing aid will increase your awareness of sounds and their sources.
+You will want to wear your hearing aid regularly, so select one that is convenient and easy for you to use.

 What questions should I ask before buying a hearing aid?